 Congratulations on your new family member!
-Your new addition may require patience and some extra help adjusting to their new environment, and being aware of the needs of your cat is crucial during the acclimation period.
+Your new addition may require patience and some extra help adjusting to their new environment, and being aware of the needs of your cat is important during the acclimation period.
 The following are some tips to help your new kitty feel welcome in your home.

 - Confine your feline to ONE room.